-The National Kidney Foundation of Maryland offers a Patient Emergency Assistance program for patients with a diagnosis of end-stage renal disease who are on dialysis, working towards a transplant, or participating in a treatment program at a chronic kidney disease clinic.
+The National Kidney Foundation Serving Maryland and Delaware offers a Patient Emergency Assistance program for patients with a diagnosis of end-stage renal disease who are on dialysis, working towards a transplant, or participating in a treatment program at a chronic kidney disease clinic.
 This program provides help with dental care, emergency living expenses, food, medications, nutritional supplements, and transportation.
 Referral from a renal social worker or dietitian is required to apply for assistance.

 Patients may apply for up to $200 per year for financial assistance.